Welcome!

 with Jessen Hobson

 The past two decades have not eliminated managers’ willingness to manage earnings to meet and beat thresholds but have increased investors’ skepticism of earnings that exactly meet those thresholds.
-This provides perverse incentives to not meet earnings expectations exactly.
-Using a low context experiment, we find that managers who are more sensitive to others’ scrutiny, misreport to avoid exactly meeting a benchmark when public scrutiny increases, even though they have no financial incentive to do so.
-Thus, we uncover a new incentive to manage earnings: misreporting to appear truthful.
-Further, we show that this scrutiny increases managers’ belief that the market will accept their reports, consistent with managers misreporting for self-presentational goals.
-These results are important as managers are increasingly scrutinized via more intimate forms of disclosure and communication, such as social media.
+This increased skepticism provides perverse incentives to not meet earnings expectations exactly.
+Using a stylized experiment, we find that managers who are more sensitive to the scrutiny of others misreport to avoid exactly meeting a benchmark when public scrutiny increases, even though they have no financial incentive to do so.
+Thus, we uncover misreporting to appear truthful as a new incentive to manage earnings.
+We further find that this scrutiny increases managers’ belief that investors will accept their reports, consistent with managers misreporting for self-presentational goals.
+These results are important as managers are increasingly scrutinized by regulators, activist shareholders, social and traditional media.